Chapter 9.5 – Entry Barriers in Seaports

 Lowering entry barriers is desirable from a public-interest point of view:

 • First, it enhances market contestability.
 The relevant issue is how accessible (contestable) a market is for entrants.
 If entry to (and eventually exit from) the market by new competitors is easy, the market is contestable.
 Such contestability puts pressure on incumbent firms not to charge excessive prices.
-This contestability is particularly relevant given the increased market concentration arising from economies of scale in modern cargo-handling technologies, the rise of global players in the terminal-handling industry, and horizontal and vertical integration in the shipping industry through the investments of shipping lines in dedicated terminals.
+This contestability is particularly relevant given the increased market concentration resulting from economies of scale in modern cargo-handling technologies, the rise of global players in the terminal-handling industry, and horizontal and vertical integration in the shipping industry through the investments of shipping lines in dedicated terminals.
 Often, just the threat of entry (potential entry) is enough to persuade incumbents not to abuse their dominant market position.
 The possibility of entry introduces an element of competition.
 Although there may not be many operators in the market, it is competitive, with prices not far from social opportunity costs.

 • Second, lower entry barriers increase the level of intra-port competition.
-As abuse of market power is curtailed, and port-service providers have incentives to specialize and differentiate their services from competitors in the same port, real intra-port competition is more beneficial for port users (and thus consumers) than contestable markets with only one incumbent.
+As the abuse of market power is curtailed, and port-service providers have incentives to specialize and differentiate their services from those of competitors in the same port, real intra-port competition is more beneficial for port users (and thus consumers) than contestable markets with only one incumbent.
 However, owing to the large minimum efficient size of many port services, such intra-port competition is not always viable.

 Policies to reduce entry barriers concentrate on creating conditions that allow entry without hindering the survival and growth of profitable firms.
-Some of the potential policy options to reduce entry barriers may not be applicable or necessary in all seaports, but they may well be useful in some.
+Some of the potential policy options to reduce entry barriers may not be applicable or necessary in all seaports, but they may well be helpful in some.
 While some of these options require national policy initiatives, port authorities can implement others:

 • Structural cost advantages held by the incumbent can be prevented by using effective pricing mechanisms, such as tender procedures, to grant the right to provide a service or a terminal concession.
-In such procedures, all cost (dis)advantages are internalized in the price.
+In such procedures, all costs (dis)advantages are internalized in the price.

 • Another policy capable of reducing entry barriers is to split a terminal into parts, forming separate concessions.
 The existence of different market segments increases the viability of intra-port rivalry.
 Dividing facilities to accommodate various port service providers may be difficult.
-Much depends on the geographical layout of the port, the available traffic, and the minimum capacity additions taking into account the lumpiness of port investments.
+Much depends on the geographical layout of the port, the available traffic, and the minimum capacity additions, taking into account the lumpiness of port investments.

 • In the long term, many physical/locational entry barriers can be overcome by building in adjacent locations or extending out into the sea.
 Furthermore, new concepts and technologies can be introduced to limit the need for space in the port.
 For example, an inland container depot can help create additional space for terminals in the port.